Brokeshire-Hathaway/telegram-bot/README.md

 The current feature flags of the project are:

-- `FF_EMBER_WALLET`: Feature flag for using the custom made wallet using Biconomy SDK, if activated the `/balance` and `/address` command are enabled.
+- `FF_BROKESHIRE_WALLET`: Feature flag for using the custom made wallet using Biconomy SDK, if activated the `/balance` and `/address` command are enabled.